Barnwell: How a team could trade its young QB starter and thrive

 The best way to draft a successful quarterback is to put the right pieces around him.
 You'd want a brilliant offensive mind as a head coach, preferably one with a track record of developing young quarterbacks and an open mind about his scheme.
 There have to be weapons, of course; great receivers and an effective running game would make this quarterback's life easier.
 A solid, stable offensive line would help the rookie settle in without developing a nervous tic about the pass rush a la David Carr in Houston.

 Simply put, our ideal team to make this sort of trade would already have a ton of talent around the new quarterback.
-Naturally, paying their quarterback a relative pittance would allow our organization to both retain their own talent and target new players.
+Naturally, paying their quarterback a relative pittance would allow our organization to both retain its own talent and target new players.

 Which team would be willing to make the plunge?